-Working alongside the group’s ex-vocalist Jon Oliva, the New Yorker, now 59 years old, was a vital element as Savatage morphed into Trans-Siberian Orchestra, his experience in the management field helping to bring reality to the group’s elaborate dreams.
+Working alongside the group’s ex-vocalist Jon Oliva, O'Neill, who sadly died in 2017, was a vital element as Savatage morphed into Trans-Siberian Orchestra, his experience in the management field helping to bring reality to the group’s elaborate dreams.

-Talking in Prog magazine six years ago, O’Neill told your correspondent of a meeting with legendary A&R executive Ahmet Ertegun, who was egging him on to form a band.
+Talking in Prog magazine nine years ago, O’Neill told your correspondent of a meeting with legendary A&R executive Ahmet Ertegun, who was egging him on to form a band.

 “I agreed, but only if it could be completely different to what was out there.
 I said, ‘It has to be a full progressive rock band, with elements of hard rock and it must have 24 lead singers’.
 When Ahmet asked why, I explained there had to be no limits to what we could accomplish.
 He rolled his eyes but wrote a blank cheque.”

-Though O’Neill isn’t a performer with TSO, his vision touches everything the band does.
-With more than 10 million albums sold and having played to more than 12 million people, grossing over $480 million since a first tour in 1999, their success Stateside is staggering.
+Though O’Neill wasn’t a performer with TSO, his vision touched everything the band did.
+With more than 10 million albums sold and having played to more than 12 million people, grossing over $480 million since a first tour in 1999, their success Stateside was staggering.

 “We spend more on pyrotechnics in two months than all the other rock bands combined do in a year,” he once boasted.

 O’Neill’s selections are in no particular order.
 Indeed, the cunning devil loved his progressive rock so much that he tried to sneak in an eleventh selection – The Alan Parsons Project – by failing to number his choices.
 A good try, sir, but you were rumbled.

 “In my humble opinion, Greg Lake was the man who invented progressive rock with his contribution to King Crimson, before globalising that style of music with ELP.
 For a while, during the times when they would play soccer stadiums, ELP were the biggest band on the planet.